 You simply convert one of your blog posts into another format (like an ebook, video, infographic or podcast).

-For example, I published this case study on my blog a while back:
+For example, I published this post on my blog a while back:

 As you can see, this post generated lots of social shares…